isawesom3/maze-game/README.md

 Its basicly like a maze.
-guide your avatar through the maze -but beware:you only have 10 seconds!
+guide your avatar through the maze -but
+beware: you only have 10 seconds!
 ![Screenshot 2024-06-22 5 24 46 PM](https://github.com/isawesom3/Duck9000/assets/173570795/fc54a776-3989-41c6-8baf-25ceb3672f8e)

 ## Blocks preview